Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Control plane* → Manages: Ceph cluster coordination, health monitoring, volume lifecycle, config policies, Proxmox integration.
 - *Monitoring and observability* → continuous monitoring of: storage utilization, disk health, replication status, I/O performance.
 Automated alerts ensure proactive issue resolution.
 - *Security and isolation* → tenant isolation at storage pool and access level.
 Encrypted communication between Ceph and Proxmox nodes.
 Optional disk encryption at rest depending on policy.

-The service is offered with the following metrics: *1000 GB for each unit*.

 The service offers the following advantages: